-“Have your heart broken.
+- “Have your heart broken.
 It worked for Rei Kawakubo.
 You’ll realize the work you’d been doing wasn’t anywhere near your potential.”

 Marc Johns, illustrator:

-“Stop thinking like a designer or writer or whatever you are for a minute.
+- “Stop thinking like a designer or writer or whatever you are for a minute.
 Pretend you’re a pastry chef.
 Pretend you’re an elevator repair contractor.
 A pilot.
 A hot dog vendor.
 How do these people look at the world?”

 Daniel Dennett, philosopher:

-“My strategy for getting myself out of a rut is to sit at my desk reminding myself of what the problem is, reviewing my notes, generally filling my head with the issues and terms, and then I just get up and go do something relatively mindless and repetitive.”
+- “My strategy for getting myself out of a rut is to sit at my desk reminding myself of what the problem is, reviewing my notes, generally filling my head with the issues and terms, and then I just get up and go do something relatively mindless and repetitive.”

 Camm Rowland, executive creative director:

-“Drink coffee before going to bed.”
+- “Drink coffee before going to bed.”

 That’s what they think.

-- Olly Richards, a tutor at I Will Teach You a Language:
+Olly Richards, a tutor at I Will Teach You a Language:

-“For me, creativity is about using your imagination to find unique and original ways of doing things.
-For me, the best way to spark creativity is to put away all electronics, and get out a blank piece of paper and a pen.
+- “For me, creativity is about using your imagination to find unique and original ways of doing things.
+For me, the best way to spark creativity is to put away all electronics and get out a blank piece of paper and a pen.
 Works every time!”

-- Oliver Antosch, a tutor at Learn With Oliver, agrees:
+Oliver Antosch, a tutor at Learn With Oliver, agrees:

-“Creative thoughts happen at the most unexpected times.
+- “Creative thoughts happen at the most unexpected times.
 Always keep a pen or smartphone with you to take note!”

-- Bryan Collins, a writing coach at Become a Writer Today, says:
+Bryan Collins, a writing coach at Become a Writer Today, says:

-“Creativity is the combination of old and new ideas in a way that readers, viewers, and listeners don’t expect.
+- “Creativity is the combination of old and new ideas in a way that readers, viewers, and listeners don’t expect.
 But how to find these ideas?
 Well look through the works of past creative masters like Seneca, Mozart and Steve Jobs and ask yourself where did they get their ideas from?
 Then combine what you find with your voice.
 Tell brave and honest stories about these ideas and share your perspective in a way that your readers, listeners or fans love.”

-How You Can Generate Ideas
+How You Can Generate Essay Topics

-With that said, three idea generation models exist today:
+Three idea generation models exist today: